 Width: up to 5.5 m

-The device includes an LED display with a straightforward interface that allows for easy menu navigation.
-On top of that, you're getting 2 remote controls that will noticeably simplify operating the model by providing you with an opportunity to manipulate an adjustable electronic key lock from a considerable distance.
+The LED screen with a straightforward interface allows for easy menu navigation.
+On top of that, you're getting 2 remote controls that will simplify operating the model, letting you manipulate the adjustable electronic key lock from a considerable distance.

 Some users found the device to be a bit noisy.

-The Easy 800 N Garage Door Opener includes a safety-reverse feature executed in accordance with the EN 12453 norm that will ensure your safety and the service life of your garage door.
+The Easy 800 N Garage Door Opener includes a safety-reverse feature executed in accordance with the EN 12453 norm, ensuring your safety and the service life of your garage door.
 On top of it, this is one of the cheapest options on the market, making it a great choice for any customer currently tight on money.

 Up to 15 cm / sec